Housing and Campus Life

 The image below features some of the favorite spots of past and current LTSP students.
 All of the featured establishments are less than a half mile from campus.
 As you can see, the Mt.
 Airy neighborhood is filled with great places to study and socialize.

-You can learn more about life at LTSP, through our various social media outlets (listed below), but the best way to experience LTSP is by scheduling an individual visit to campus
+You can also learn more about life at LTSP through our various social media outlets:

 LTSP offers a variety of housing opportunities for non-commuter students.
 Students wishing to live on campus can find accommodations in the Wiedemann Center and the historic 7300 Boyer Street building on the periphery of campus.
 These accommodations include 1, 2, and 3-bedroom apartments and studio apartments.
 Married students and single parents have priority in the assignment of apartments; single students and those who are “resident commuters” (living alone on campus during the week and returning to a permanent residence on the weekend) usually live in the studios.
 However, some unmarried students choose to find roommates to split the cost of an on-campus apartment.
 Mt.
 Airy and Chestnut Hill also have a wealth of rental units, from secure buildings to house apartments.
 Searching them is easy using the zip codes 19118 and 19119.